How Apple Watch estimates VO2Max to 1.2 ml/kg/min without a treadmill test

 Apple Watch’s cardio fitness algorithm was validated in a study with 221 participants

-Apple itself ran a study validating the algorithm, with 534 participants for development and 221 for validation.
-The algorithm was surprisingly accurate, with a mean error of 1.2 to 1.4 ml/kg/min and a reliability coefficient (ICC) around 0.86–0.89.
+Apple itself ran a study validating the algorithm, with 534 participants for development and 221 for validation (755 total).
+Apple Watch’s VO2Max estimates were surprisingly accurate, with a reliability coefficient (ICC) around 0.86–0.89.

-You can see a plot of actual VO2Max (x axis) vs the Apple Watch’s estimate (y axis).
-It’s pretty good!
+You can see a plot of actual VO2Max (x axis) vs the Apple Watch’s cardio fitness estimate (y axis) below.
+Apple Watch’s VO2Max is accurate to within 1.2-1.4 ml/kg/min, or 4%, of the true value.
+VO2max vs actual

 However, the algorithm does have limitations for people with certain health conditions and on certain medications.
-From Apple’s own report:
+Here are some limitations from Apple’s own report:

 Other medical conditions can also decrease the accuracy of VO2 max estimates on Apple Watch.
 These include medical conditions or devices that decouple heart rate from movement or exercise (for example, pain, arrhythmias, pacemakers, or cardiac-assist devices); medical conditions that severely limit exercise tolerance, preventing patients from reaching heart rates close to their predicted maximum heart rate (for example, peripheral arterial disease); and medical conditions that significantly increase the difficulty of ambulation, such as skeletal or neuromuscular conditions causing gait inefficiency (for example, multiple sclerosis or cerebral palsy).